AndreiBarsan/andreibarsan.github.io/dynslam.md

 <a href="http://cvlibs.net">Andreas Geiger</a>

 <p>
-Companion webpage to our ICRA 2018 submission.
+Companion webpage to our ICRA 2018 publication.
 </p>

 <!-- some ugly breaks since otherwise the spacing gets messed up by our mixing